 Amelia Island is a shark tooth hunter’s paradise!
 For the best spots to find shark teeth, head to Fort Clinch or down to the northern part of the island.
 At times, you can also find great teeth near Peter’s Point.
 Amelia Island even has guided shark teeth hunting tours for anyone who needs a little extra help from the experts.

 The Amelia Island Culinary Academy offers fun-filled cooking classes with a professional, experienced chef.
-On Saturday mornings, they offer a lively walk through the Farmers Market and then a cooking class demonstrating farm to table foods that you find at the market.
+On Saturday mornings, they offer a lively walk through the Farmers Market and then a cooking class demonstrating farm-to-table meals with ingredients you can find at the market.

 Sunrise at the Beach